albuquef/PMPSolver/README.md

 -w . . . path to the file with customer weights (=no. of people living at a idividual customer locations)

--c . . . path to the file with location capacities
+-c . . . path to the file with location capacities (needed even for solving standard PMP)

 -mode . . . mode of operation (1 - TB heuristic, PMP; 2 - TB heuristic, cPMP; 3 - full RSSV heuristic, PMP; 4 - full RSSV heuristic, cPMP)